Record Store Day Returns April 18, 2026

 Most stores open between 6 a.m. and 8 a.m., and high-demand releases often sell out within the first few hours.
 Quantities are limited by design, and stores typically receive only a small allocation of each title.

-Many locations supplement sales with live music, DJ sets, and promotional giveaways, though the primary draw remains access to exclusive inventory.
+Many locations supplement sales with live music, DJs, and promotional giveaways, though the primary draw remains access to exclusive inventory.
 In some regions, radio stations and local organizations also partner with stores to offer exclusive content or giveaways tied to the event.

 Where to Go